catamphetamine/javascript-time-ago/README.md

 ### Flavour

-(the name's historical; will be renamed to "style" in the next major version)
+(the name's historical; will be renamed to "labels" in the next major version)

 Relative date/time labels come in various styles: `long`, `short`, `narrow` (these three are the standard [CLDR](http://cldr.unicode.org/) ones that're always present), possibly accompanied by others like `mini-time` (`"1m"`, `"2h"`, ...).
 Refer to [`locale/en`](https://github.com/catamphetamine/javascript-time-ago/blob/master/locale/en) for an example.